Josh-TX/my-expense-report/README.md

 # Usage Guide

-More details about how the web-app works.
+More details about how the app works, regardless of which version you use

 ## Importing Transactions